JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 created, giving the command flag `-Jpath/to/sysimage` will start Julia with the given sysimage.

-As an example, below, a new sysimage in a separate project is created with the package Example.jl in it.
+Below is an example of a new sysimage, from a separate project, being created with the package Example.jl in it.
 Using `Base.loaded_modules` it can be seen that the package is loaded without having to explicitly `import` it.

 ```
 ~
-❯ mkdir NewSysImageEnv
+❯mkdir NewSysImageEnv

 ~
 ❯ cd NewSysImageEnv